imldresden/evonne/Documentation/README.md

 ### Getting Started

 To start using **Evonne**, you can either create a new project, or load an already existing one.
-To create a new project an ontology file need to be selected!
+To create a new project, the following two arguments need to be specified: an ontology file (.owl or .xml), and a reasoner (ELK or Hermit).

 <p align="center">
 	<kbd>